Elvis Is Back!: Legacy

 Critic Robert Dimery included the album in his book 1001 Albums You Must Hear Before You Die.

 Reissues

 RCA first reissued the original 12 track album on compact disc in 1990, and again in 1999 with bonus tracks.
+In 1997, DCC Compact Classics released a limited edition CD of the album remastered from the original tapes.
 In 2005, Elvis is Back! was reissued on the Follow That Dream label in a 2 CD collection.
 This edition contains previously unreleased outtakes of the studio album and combines all previously issued versions of the masters and outtakes.
 Legacy Recordings released a remastered version of the album together with Something for Everybody in 2011.